Section 3 – Education

 If you want to take full advantage of the RESP and grants and retain control over amounts invested for education purposes, you could make an RESP contribution that will maximize the grants and invest the excess in a family trust.

 Summary – CESG and QESI

 |Annual maximum per beneficiary||20% of first $2,500 of contribution

 Educational Assistance Payments

 Education Assistance Payments are distributions of income accumulated in the RESP, the QESI, the CESG and Canada Education Bonds.
-To be entitled to them, a beneficiary must be registered in a qualifying post-secondary program.
+To be entitled to them, a beneficiary must be registered in a qualifying post-secondary program (proof of registration must be provided for this purpose).
 RESP beneficiaries can receive payments from the plan up to six months following the termination of their registration in a qualifying program.
 A $5,000 limit applies to Educational Assistance Payments paid to full-time students during the first 13 consecutive weeks of an eligible training program, following which there is no limit as long as the child continues to be registered in a qualifying program.
-Part-time students who take at least 12 hours of courses per month can generally receive Educational Assistance Payments up to $2,500 per semester.
+Part-time students who take at least 12 hours of courses per month can generally receive Educational Assistance Payments up to $2,500 per term.

 Reimbursement of Government Assistance

 If no beneficiaries of a family plan nor beneficiaries of an individual plan are continuing post-secondary studies, the amount of QESI, CESG and Canada Education Bonds must be reimbursed to the government.
 Such reimbursements may also be required in other particular instances such as the revocation of the RESP or early withdrawal of certain contributions.